 Racial Incidents are recorded and monitored through the Racial Incident Reporting Form.
-The Student Voice co-ordinator liaises with the Clerk to the Governors and such incidents are reported regularly to the Governing Body.
+The Student Wellbeing Lead liaises with the Clerk to the Governors and such incidents are reported regularly to the Governing Body.

 APPENDIX FOUR - DISABILITY POLICY

 The Equality Act 2010 replaces previous discrimination laws.
 Disability is one of the nine protected characteristics covered by the Act.